daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 28

-**What are the advantages of usingStochastic Gradient Descentoverstandard Gradient Descent?**
+**What are the advantages of using Stochastic Gradient Descent over standard Gradient Descent?**

 **Answer:** _[To be filled]_